chafey/dicom-parser-rs/README.md

 * Separate undefined length logic from known length logic
   * SequenceItemDataParser->SequenceItemDataUndefinedLengthParser
   * SequenceParser -> SequenceUndefinedLengthParser
-* Consider consolidating PixelDataFragmentParser and BasicOffsetTableParser into EncapsulatedPixelDataParser
 * Refactor parse_tag_and_length() so we don't have two of them - perhaps replace with parse_attribute()?